ControllerKeys

 Controller inputs are translated to keyboard/mouse events in real-time and immediately discarded.
 The app is signed and notarized by Apple.

-DualSense and DualShock 4 controllers get additional features: full touchpad support, multi-touch gestures, and gyroscope aiming.
+DualSense, DualShock 4, and Steam Controller all get touchpad support, multi-touch gestures, and gyroscope aiming.
 DualSense also gets LED customization and microphone access via USB.
+Steam Controller works over raw HID without Steam needing to be running.

 Yes!
 The app supports 300+ third-party controllers including 8BitDo, Logitech, PowerA, Hori, and many more.
 It uses the SDL controller database for automatic detection and mapping — no manual configuration needed.